 NV Meal Service Updates:

-MEALS WILL CONTINUE TO BE OFFERED TO ALL NV STUDENTS AT NO COST THIS SCHOOL YEAR 24/25!
+MEALS WILL CONTINUE TO BE OFFERED TO ALL NV STUDENTS AT NO COST NEXT SCHOOL YEAR 25/26!

 *Directly Certified means students are automatically approved for Free & Reduced Meal status from the State database, which is based on SNAP, TANF, FOSTER, MIGRANT, or MEDICARE recipients.
 OR students qualify as Migrant, McKinney-Vento, or Foster Children through an NV support liaison.